mongodb/mongo/src/mongo/db/auth/README.md

 | `kMatchAnySystemBucketInAnyDBResource` | `{ db: '', system_buckets: 'suffix' }` | Matches the namespace pattern `*.system.buckets.suffix`. |
 | `kMatchExactSystemBucketResource` | `{ db: 'dbname', system_buckets: 'suffix' }` | Matches the exact namespace `dbname.system.buckets.suffix`. |

+As `ResourcePattern`s are based on `NamespaceString`, they naturally include an optional `TenantId`, which scopes the pattern to a specific tenant in serverless.
+A user with a given `TenantId` can only be granted privileges on resource patterns with that `TenantId`, and non-tenant users can only be granted privileges on resource patterns with no `TenantId`.
+In general, tenant isolation is enforced -- for example, the exact namespace pattern `{ db: 'foo', collection: 'bar' }` for tenant A will match only tenant A's `<tenantIdA>_foo.bar` collection, and not the no-tenant `foo.bar` collection or tenant B's `<tenantIdB>_foo.bar` collection.
+The same namespace pattern with no `TenantId` will match the no-tenant `foo.bar` collection, but not tenant A's `<tenantIdA>_foo.bar` collection.

+The exceptions to this rule are the `kMatchClusterResource`, `kMatchAnyResource`, and `kMatchAnyNormalResource` resource patterns with no `TenantId` -- these will match across any tenant.
+For example, the any normal resource pattern `{ db: '', collection: '' }` with no `TenantId` will match not only the no-tenant `foo.bar` collection, but also tenant A's `<tenantIdA>_foo.bar` collection.
+Note that in order to actually perform operations on tenant data or settings, a non-tenant user must be privileged for the `useTenant` action on the `{ cluster : true }` resource with no `TenantId`.

 ##### Normal Namespace

 A "normal" resource is a `namespace` which does not match either of the following patterns: